justsml/dans-blog/content/posts/2019-12-22--top-date-handling-mistakes-in-javascript/index.md

 Handling calculations & changes to datetime values is critical.

-This may seem obvious, but
 While most of the time you'll want to avoid using the native `Date` class, in favor of [date_fns](https://npmjs.com/package/date-fns), [dayjs](https://npmjs.com/package/dayjs), or [momentjs](https://npmjs.com/package/momentjs).
-The `Date` class in JavaScript is essentially a clone of Java's `Date` namespace from `System.Calendar.DateTime.HumanCalendars.Gregorian.Date` (may not be 'real' qualified namespace).
+The `Date` class in JavaScript is essentially a clone of Java's `Date` namespace from `System.Calendar.DateTime.HumanCalendars.Gregorian.Date` (kidding with the namespace).

 ### If you get stuck